Legal career of Mary Robinson

-The legal career of Mary Robinson (Irish: Máire Mhic Róibín; née Bourke), which occurred prior to her becoming President of Ireland in 1990 (and was largely concurrent with her time in Seanad Éireann), lasted over 22 years.
+The legal career of Mary Robinson (Irish: Máire Mhic Róibín; née Bourke), which occurred prior to her becoming President of Ireland in 1990 (and was largely concurrent with her time in the Irish Senate), lasted over 22 years.
 Made a barrister in 1967, Robinson specialised in constitutional, criminal, and European community law.

-Robinson served as counsel in several landmark cases in Ireland, successfully arguing (among other issues) that the criminalisation of homosexuality was unconstitutional, that women had a right to sit on juries, that the Irish state had a responsibility to provide legal aid in civil cases, and that Irish people were granted a constitutional right to privacy.
+Robinson served as counsel in several landmark cases in Ireland, which established the right of women to sit on juries, that the Irish state had a responsibility to provide legal aid in civil cases, and that the Irish state was in breach of human rights law by criminalising homosexual relations.

 Background and education

 Bourke was first educated at Mount Anville Secondary School in Dublin between 1954 and 1961, followed by a year at a finishing school in Paris in 1962.
 In 1963 she was awarded a scholarship to study at Trinity College Dublin, where all of her four brothers had also been educated.
 At the time, an episcopal ban on Catholics attending the Protestant university meant that Bourke's parents had to first request permission from a bishop before their children could attend the college.
 The Bourkes bought a house at 21 Westland Row to serve as accommodation for their children while they studied at Trinity.
 This house, which would later serve as Bourke's base of operations during her first Seanad election campaign, was also the birthplace of Oscar Wilde.
 In 1965, Bourke won a scholarship to attend Trinity's Law School.

 While attending law school, Bourke met Nicholas Robinson, her future husband.
 In the winter of 1965, Bourke was co-editor of the Irish Student Law Review.
 In 1967, Bourke was named auditor of the Law Society of Dublin; that year, she graduated with a B.A. and an LL.B. and was awarded first-class honours in both.
 She furthered her education at the King's Inns.
 She was then awarded a scholarship to Harvard Law School, where she studied between 1967 and 1968, and graduated with an LL.M.
 Robinson would later credit her time at Harvard as being extremely influential on her viewpoint on both society and the law.
 According to Robinson, it was at Harvard that she "learned that law is an instrument for social change".